Deep-Symmetry/afterglow/README.md

 or sync the show metronome from either interface.
-Other MIDI controllers can be mapped to provide similar functionality, and hopefully such mappings will make their way into Afterglow soon (indeed, the Novation Launchpad Pro is supported now too).
+Other MIDI controllers can be mapped to provide similar functionality, and hopefully such mappings will make their way into Afterglow soon (indeed, the current Novation Launchpad family is now supported too).
 The Afterglow mappings are done entirely on the User layer as well, so they coexist gracefully with Ableton Live, and you can switch back and forth by pressing the User button if you want to perform with both.